jtackaberry/reaticulate/usage.md

 ### Articulations

-Whenever an articulation is triggered on the selected track, first a Bank Select message is sent to the control surface, and then the articulation.
+Whenever an articulation is triggered on the selected track, first a Bank Select message is sent to the control surface, the articulation's group (see below), and then the articulation.
 By default, the articulation is a Program Change message, but this can be translated to a CC of your choice (see below).

 The Bank Select is a 14-bit event indicating the MSB and LSB of the Reaticulate bank the selected articulation belongs to.
 (In practice, this means two events: CC0 with the MSB value, and CC32 with the LSB value.)

+The group number is communicated using a custom event: a MIDI note off (0x80) for note 0, where the note-off velocity represents the group number offset from 0 (i.e. value 0 means group 1).

 The MIDI channel of these events is the source channel of the selected articulation.